-The third generation of Eve Thermo, the highly successful smart radiator valve, hit the stores back in autumn 2019.
-Eve Thermo is a breeze to install and setup – and with a bit of fine-tuning, it can unleash all the convenience that connected heating has to offer.
+The multi award-winning Eve Thermo smart radiator valve is quick and easy to install and set up.
+And with a bit of fine-tuning, it can unleash all the convenience that connected heating has to offer.
 Read on for a detailed overview of all the functions Eve Thermo offers.

 Heating via an app, touch controls and Siri

 You can control your heating using the Eve and Home apps or simply ask Siri to make your room warmer, set it at a specific temperature or stop heating.

 - for your whole home: "Hey Siri, set the temperature to 21 degrees."

 - room by room: "Hey Siri, set the bathroom to 23 degrees."